radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 available for your organism (or one that is relatively closely related).
 We will not cover reference based assemblies in this workshop, but you can refer to the [ipyrad documentation](https://ipyrad.readthedocs.io/tutorial_advanced_cli.html) for more information.

+**Note on performance:** Steps 3 and 6 generally take considerably longer than any of the steps, due to the resource intensive clustering and alignment phases.
+These can take on the order of 10-100x as long as the next longest running step.

 Now lets run step 3: